Enterprise Data & Automation

 3. New functionality and "future proofing".
 We continue to invest in R&D, to ensure that our tools and services stay ahead of enterprise needs.

 4. An extensible, growing range of supported data types.
-From legacy to cutting-edge, Test Data Automation supports databases, files, messages and more.
+From legacy to cutting-edge, Enterprise Test Data supports databases, files, messages and more.

 5. Seamless self-service capabilities and CI/CD support.
 Parallel teams, automation frameworks and CI/CD pipelines self-serve the data they need, on demand.

-Test Data Automation from Curiosity provides a growing, integrated set of data activities, designed to meet the needs of a modern test data strategy.
+Enterprise Test Data from Curiosity provides a growing, integrated set of data activities, designed to meet the needs of a modern test data strategy.

-Test Data Automation from Curiosity provides a growing, integrated set of data activities, designed to meet the needs of a modern test data strategy.
+Enterprise Test Data from Curiosity provides a growing, integrated set of data activities, designed to meet the needs of a modern test data strategy.

-Want to learn more about migrating from legacy TDM tools to Test Data Automation?
+Want to learn more about migrating from legacy TDM tools to Enterprise Test Data?
 Read our migration playbook for an example migration plan and ROI metrics:

 Download the migration playbook